-Formula-fed babies tend to have slightly more solid poops, still soft, and occur about one to three times daily.
+Formula-fed babies tend to have slightly more solid poops, still soft, and occur about one to three times a day.
 The color also tends to be darker yellow, brown or green.

 After introducing solids

-Once babies start eating solid foods, around age 6 months, regardless if they’re breastfed or formula-fed, their stools will become more solid and formed.
+Once babies start eating solid foods, around age 6 months, regardless if they’re breastfed or formula-fed infants, their stools will become more solid and formed.
 As long as they aren’t producing hard balls, this is normal and not constipation.